 - Accentuated operational efficiency

-Both data analytics and business intelligence work with a purpose to help organisations of different sectors to implement better decisions that complement market trends and erratic consumer demands by collecting and analysing the humongous amount of data sets.
+Both data analytics and business intelligence work with the purpose to help organizations of different sectors implement better decisions that complement market trends and erratic consumer demands by collecting and analyzing the humongous amount of data sets.
 However, big data helps in solving mysteries and discover such answers which were unknown before, whereas BI gives answers to such questions that are already known.
 Therefore, businesses need to be very precise about what kind of technology they are looking for before investing their time and money.